Changing jobs? 12 things you can do with your money before you go—and after you get there

 Do you have enough insurance?

-Our quick calculators can help you do the math.
+Our quick calculator can help you do the math.

 Disability income insurance: You may have short- and/or long-term disability coverage as a benefit from your new employer.
 But it may not be enough to cover your income if you’re unable to work due to injury or illness.
 Winston says most plans will cover about 60% of your income; that equals significantly less take-home pay after taxes (down to about 40–50% of your income).